 How do I request a token?

-- Click "+" in the blue bar labeled "Tokens"
+- Click "+" on the right side of the blue bar labeled "Tokens"

 - Click "Create" to generate the token